HIAS in Greece

 HIAS BENEFICIARIES IN GREECE

-HIAS assists asylum seekers at all stages of their asylum proceedings.
+HIAS, in partnership with IRUSA, assists asylum seekers at all stages of their asylum proceedings.
 Since 2016, HIAS has assisted on more than 250 cases on the island of Lesvos, with the majority of beneficiaries coming from Syria, Afghanistan and Iraq.
 Additionally, HIAS represents asylum seekers from several other countries including people fleeing various parts of Africa.
-Clients are considered on a case-by-case basis, and HIAS prioritizes vulnerable individuals who are in greatest need of legal representation.
+Clients are considered on a case-by-case basis, and the organizations prioritize vulnerable individuals who are in greatest need of legal representation.

 HIAS SERVICES IN GREECE

-HIAS provides free legal assistance for asylum and family reunification proceedings.
-HIAS’ legal services include representing asylum seekers during their admissibility hearings and eligibility hearings and in obtaining necessary authorizations to access their legal and social rights in Greece.
+HIAS and IRUSA partner to provide free legal assistance for asylum and family reunification proceedings.
+The legal services include representing asylum seekers during their admissibility hearings and eligibility hearings and in obtaining necessary authorizations to access their legal and social rights in Greece.
 Additionally, HIAS provides group legal information sessions and engages in strategic litigation.
-HIAS’ global refugee law experts have developed the framework for the HIAS Greece program based on best practices and extensive field experience.
+HIAS’ global refugee law experts have developed the framework for the HIAS program in Greece based on best practices and extensive field experience.